swiftlang/swift/docs/TypeChecker.rst

 **Unresolved member reference**
-  An unresolved member reference ``.name`` refers to a member of a union type.
-The union type is assumed to have a fresh variable type``T0`` (since that type can only be known from context), and a value member constraint ``T0.name == T1``, for fresh type variable ``T1``, captures the fact that it has a member named ``name`` with
+  An unresolved member reference ``.name`` refers to a member of a enum type.
+The enum type is assumed to have a fresh variable type``T0`` (since that type can only be known from context), and a value member constraint ``T0.name == T1``, for fresh type variable ``T1``, captures the fact that it has a member named ``name`` with